· ·

 Gather all your ingredients so that you have everything close at hand on the counter or table.
 Prepare your ingredients.
 Using a fine edge grater, zest the lemon.

-Using a chef’s knife or Santoku knife on a cutting board, slice the lemons in half.
-With a lemon squeezer or a glass juicer, squeeze lemon juice into a glass measuring cup or bowl.
+Slice the lemons in half with a chef’s knife or Santoku knife on a cutting board.
+With a lemon squeezer or a glass juicer, squeeze lemon juice into a measuring cup or bowl.

 In a medium saucepan, whisk together the large eggs and granulated sugar until combined.
 Stir in the freshly squeezed lemon juice, melted butter, and lemon zest.